trms/fixmpeg/README.markdown

 You can click the path to point it at your desired content directory (it will create a file there with the same name when processing).
 There's no installer, just place the extracted folder somewhere convenient, and perhaps make a shortcut to FixMpeg.exe someplace even more convenient.

+---

+FixMpeg will run on MacOSX!
+Download mono (http://www.go-mono.com/mono-downloads/download.html) and install it.
+Then, in in the FixMpeg directory there will be a FixMpeg.zip, double click it in the Finder to extract it.
+Once that finishes, you'll see an AppleScript called "FixMpeg" (with an icon if a script standing on a square).
+Double click the script, it will configure and run FixMpeg for you.
+Status isn't perfect yet, but it works.